We are delighted to announce that the 13 books that have been selected for the 2020 Highland Book Prize Longlist are:

 The 2019 Highland Book Prize saw over 80 books by 50 different publishers submitted and reviewed by a panel of 105 volunteer readers comprised of industry professionals and avid readers.

-We are delighted to be able to reveal the books on the shortlist for the 2019 Highland Book Prize:
+We are delighted to be able to reveal the four winners of the 2019 Highland Book Prize are: